omundy/dig333-devlog/week-01.md

 8\.
 Fork this repository into your own Github account and enable Github Pages.

 9\.
-Paste the public link (the live github.io URL) to this DevLog below.
+Check the public link (the live github.io URL) to this DevLog and make sure all your content is formatted correctly.
+Paste the link below.

 > Your response.